Cultivating prosperity in Mirzapur

 Each step in the process—from land layout and pit digging to plantation and training—has been co-designed with farmers.
 Field staff and agri-experts have been embedded at the ground level to provide continuous technical support.
 Over 300 farmers have already joined the initiative, with many cultivating 1–2.5 acres under banana.

-Banana cultivation in Mirzapur faced several systemic issues
+Banana cultivation in Mirzapur faced

 Low productivity (average 20 MT/ha) due to poor planting materials and outdated practices.
 High input cost (₹30,000/acre) and erratic supply of quality banana saplings.
 Limited market participation, with farmers receiving only 30% of the end-market price.
 These bottlenecks restricted farmer income and made banana farming unsustainable despite its potential.

-- Increase farmer income by ₹1.5 lakh per hectare per year.
+Increase farmer income by ₹1.5 lakh per hectare per year.

-- Pilot banana chips micro-enterprises with Producer Groups.
+Pilot banana chips micro-enterprises with Producer Groups.

-- Train and mobilize over 2,000 farmers, enhancing their technical knowledge and linking them with formal markets.
+Train and mobilize over 2,000 farmers, enhancing their technical knowledge and linking them with formal markets.